GVishnudhasan/waypoint/README.md

 ---

 ## 🎨 Design System & Visual Tokens
-Waypoint runs on a bespoke design system optimized for dark-mode interfaces (inspired by Vercel & Linear).
+Waypoint runs on a bespoke design system optimized for dark-mode interfaces (inspired by Vercel & Linear) that used Kendo UI.
 CSS variables located in `client/src/index.css` govern all UI element borders, surfaces, card elevation, and glows.
-Third-party UI frameworks have been completely purged to ensure zero dependencies, maximum rendering speed, and custom visual consistency.